Skeptoid PodcastSkeptoid on Facebook Skeptoid on Twitter Skeptoid on Spotify iTunes Google Play

 1. Does the claim meet the qualifications of a theory?

-Very few claims that aren't true actually qualify as theories.
-Let's review the four main requirements that a theory must fulfill.
-1) A theory must originate from, and be well supported by, experimental evidence.
-Anecdotal or unsubstantiated reports don't qualify.
-It must be supported by many strands of evidence, and not just a single foundation.
-You'll find that most pseudoscience is supported by only a single foundation.
-2) A theory must be specific enough to be falsifiable by testing.
+2. A theory must be specific enough to be falsifiable by testing.
 If it cannot be tested or refuted, it can't qualify as a theory.
 And if something is truly testable, others must be able to repeat the tests and get the same results.
 You'll find that this feature is truly rare among pseudosciences; they'll generally claim some excuse or make up a reason why it can't be tested or repeated by others.
-3) A theory must make specific, testable predictions about things not yet observed.
-4) A theory must allow for changes based on the discovery of new evidence.
-It must be dynamic, tentative, and correctable.
-You'll find that most pseudoscience does not allow for changes based on new discoveries.

 2. Is the claim said to be based on ancient knowledge?

 This is a sure sign that the claim is not based on scientific evidence, and it's intended to fool you into thinking that because the ancient Chinese believed it, it must have merit.
 In fact many true theories are not very old at all, because they've replaced older theories as knowledge has increased.
-Generally, the more recent the evidence, the better scientific foundation it has.
+Generally, the more recent the finding, the better scientific foundation it has.

 3. Was the claim first announced through mass media, or through scientific channels?